 The Office of Intercultural Support (OIS) works with students of diverse backgrounds to build community at The New School.
-OIS offers individual counseling and sponsors events and workshops to promote intercultural awareness.
+OIS offers programs, workshops, services, and individual counseling to support and promote the varying world perspectives at The New School.
 The staff works closely with recognized student organizations and the Social Justice Committee.
-This office also administers the Arthur O. Eve Higher Education Opportunity Program (HEOP) and oversees the Student Ombuds office.
-For more information, visit www.newschool.edu/studentservices/intercultural.
+The OIS also oversees the functions of the Arthur O. Eve Higher Education Opportunity Program (HEOP) and the Student Ombuds office.
+For more information, visit www.newschool.edu/intercultural-support.